 Business Model

 UNEH generates revenue at multiple points along the battery value chain.
 We sell battery materials (including LFP cathode, precursors, and anode) to cell makers and integrators.
-We also produce and sell battery products directly: commercial 280Ah and 314Ah LFP cells and semi-solid cells for high-energy applications.
+We also produce and sell battery products directly: commercial 280Ah, 314Ah, and 324Ah LFP cells (4th and 5th gen equivalent) and Semi-Solid State Cells for high-energy applications.
 Recycling operations add a third stream by recovering materials from end-of-life batteries and feeding them back into production.
 Finally, we offer technical services and consulting to support customers with process design, scale-up, and integration.
 This integrated model reduces dependence on any single segment and captures value from materials through to end products and end-of-life recovery.

 Growth Strategy